• Skip to content

 • Take your child to the dentist or a hospital emergency department immediately.
 Time is critical.

-If for some reason you can’t replace the tooth in its socket – for example, your child is unconscious or distressed – put the tooth in milk or saline solution or wrap it in plastic cling film.
+If for some reason you can’t replace the tooth in its socket – for example, your child is unconscious or distressed – put the tooth in milk or saliva.
 Go to your dentist or a hospital emergency department immediately.

-If your child chips or fractures a tooth, keep the piece of tooth and store it in milk.
+If your child chips or fractures a tooth, keep the piece of tooth and store it in milk or saliva.
 See your dentist immediately.

 Mouth guards

 If your child plays sport, check the sport’s rules and recommendations about mouth guards.
-In many junior sports with a high risk of face contact or head injury, wearing a mouth guard or other protective equipment is compulsory.
+In many junior sports with a high risk of face contact or head injury, wearing a mouth guard or other protective equipment is compulsory during training sessions and match play.

 There are 3 types of mouth guards: